Can you believe it?!

 - Then, remove the presser foot so that you can remove and insert the new needle easily and without incident.

-- Next, loosen the needle clamp screw just enough to release the old needle.
+- Next, hold the old needle firmly as you turn the needle clamp screw.
+You want to loosen it just enough to release the needle.
 (On my machine, I turn the needle clamp screw towards me to loosen.)

-- Now, hold the needle with the flat side of the shank facing backward or away from you.
+- Now, hold the new needle with the flat side of the shank facing towards the back of the machine and away from you.

 - And push the needle up into the needle clamp as far as it will go.

-- Finally, turn the needle clamp screw to tighten.
+- Finally, turn the needle clamp screw in the opposite direction used in step 6 to tighten.

 Wasn’t that simple?!